MinaHany/minahany.github.io/_posts/2018-11-07-macarius-harrowing-of-hell.md

 >   He opens the tombs.
 He truly raises to life the dead person and leads that
 >   captive soul forth out of the dark prison.[^3]

+[^1]: You can read them here as [plaintext](https://www.ecatholic2000.com/macarius/untitled-55.shtml), or here in a nice [facsimile version](https://archive.org/details/fiftyspiritualho00pseuuoft/page/n3).
+For a hardcopy, your best bet is the [CWS translation by GAMaloney](https://www.bookdepository.com/Pseudo-Macarius/9780809133123).
+[^2]: Homily 43.7
 [^3]: Homily 11.11